Domenico Cotroneo

 I serve as a Professor within the College of Computing and Informatics at UNC Charlotte.
 My mission is to engineer software systems that remain secure, reliable and trustworthy, even in the face of unpredictable AI evolution.

-Software Reliability & Security Software Fault Injection & Failure Analysis Software Aging and Performance Degradation AI for Software Dependability Trustworthy AI Code Generation & Code Quality Resiliency of Cloud & HPC Systems
+Software Security for Critical Infrastructures Software Fault Injection & Failure Analysis Software Aging and Performance Degradation AI for Software Dependability Trustworthy AI Code Generation & Code Quality Resiliency of Cloud & HPC Systems

 Short Bio